hicss-sub-10112/appendix/README.md

 ### Cycle I: Context Exploration & Ecosystem Scoping

 Initial semi-structured interviews and stakeholder workshops were conducted to diagnose organizational pain points and define the scope of the assistant ecosystem.
 This phase focused on identifying use cases and mapping enterprise constraints related to security, governance, and user workflows.
+* **[Usecase Interviews](usecase_interviews.md):**: Detailed interview procedure including questions and facilitation.

 ### Cycle II: Interaction Co-design & Model Tailoring